 The film doesn’t just show what’s happening as a result of the search for the lucrative totoaba; it also highlights the good guys’ efforts to stop the poachers.
 Director Richard Ladkani follows several investigators, journalists, and conservationists trying to protect the vaquita, even while asking if it’s too late to actually save the species.

 “Sea of Shadows” is equal parts saddening, horrifying, and thrilling.
 It’s not a great choice for a feel-good, Friday-night flick, but it opens a necessary window into the underworld of marine poaching and species extinction.
-If you’re a hobby (or real) marine biologist, this film is for you.
+If you’re a hobby marine biologist (or an actual one), this film is for you.

 In this documentary, Irish filmmakers Garry Keane and Andrew McConnell turn the spotlight away from the political controversy that most people associate with the Gaza Strip.
 Instead, their film provides a rare glimpse of what it’s like inside this 141-square-mile enclave, where nearly two million people are going about their lives, business as usual.
 Keane and McConnell begin by introducing ordinary individuals (fishermen, teachers, taxi drivers, teenage girls, etc.) before slowly shifting the focus to the way that the conflict is affecting their everyday lives.